Season 5, Ep 48 - Chronicler (w/Richard Kind & Erin Kief Live from SF Sketchfest)

 And I think they're all going to say it in unison.
 Yeah, they're all going to say it at the same time.

 Well, that was quite beautiful to see.
-I've never seen them do that before.
+I'd never seen them do that before.

-They can be any, they can sneak in anywhere, and you will have no idea because you'll never catch what they're really saying because they're just saying watermelon, watermelon, watermelon.
+They can sneak in anywhere, and you will have no idea because you'll never catch what they're really saying because they're just saying watermelon, watermelon, watermelon.

 Well, that's part of the Assassin's Creed, which was written by Anne Rind.

-Now Stephen I've heard you know much like a what have you heard
+Now, Stephen, I've heard, you know, um, much like a what have you you heard?

-Folds metal and tempers swords to make weapons much like a blacksmith a wordsmith such as yourself can temper words to make them cutting or biting absolutely um do you have any words that you uh could be one word or a phrase that you really enjoy peppering into your work to really drive home a point or to really cut someone?
+could be one word or a phrase that you really enjoy peppering into your work to really drive home a point or to really cut someone?
+The word two.
+Too.

 Two.
-I love to throw a W in there.
+I'd love to throw a W in there.

 Wow.